-Base
+Base Routes

-Base routes are conventional routes with frequencies of 16-30 minutes in peak periods.
+Base routes are conventional routes with frequencies of 20-30 minutes in peak periods.
 These routes are intended to provide local service connections in areas of lower to moderate demand and to enhance transit options with new travel directions.

-The specific routing of base routes has not been determined in this long-range plan and will be determined in short- and medium-term planning processes guided by service standards.
-To guide modelling of metrics, conceptual base routes were developed.
-The entire service area not within 0.25 miles of other fixed route services, will have either base routes or on-demand coverage.
-The specific service will be determined in short-term planning processes
+The entire service area not within 0.25 miles of other fixed-route services, will have either base routes or on-demand coverage.
+The specific service will be determined in short-term planning processes.